Birth Control Pill

 How to support your gut on the pill

 The health of our gut plays a big part in our overall health, and an altered gut microbiome can influence your health in more ways than you may even realize.
-A healthy and diverse gut microbiome is essential for proper nutrient absorption and supports the elimination of unwanted toxins and chemicals from the body.
-Furthermore, when your gut is healthy, it can properly help your body regulate hormones, promote a healthy weight, and support your immune system.
+A healthy and diverse gut microbiome is essential for proper nutrient absorption and supports the immune functions.

-The good news is that you don’t have to stop taking the pill to help support your gut.
-But there are some simple things you can do to give it a little more love.
+There are some simple things you can do to give it a little more love:

 The Case for Probiotics

-Even though “The Pill” may not be for everyone, probiotics definitely are!
 If you do take daily birth control medication, especially in pill form, you may want to pay attention to the cues your body is sending you about the state of your gut flora.
-While everyone can benefit from a daily probiotic, it can be especially important if your gut microbiome is disrupted by medications or other factors, including birth control pills.
+It could be interesting to consult your health care professional about your medication and the possibility of taking a daily probiotic.

 If you’re thinking about trying Bio-K+, head to our store locator.
-For more information on Bio-K+, probiotics and digestive health, contact usfind us on Facebook and Instagram or join our community.
+For more information on Bio-K+, probiotics and digestive health, contact us, find us on Facebook and Instagram or join our Bio-K+ Gut Kommunity.

 This article is for information purposes only.
 Always check with your healthcare practitioner before starting or stopping a medication or supplement.